-Blaze is a two year old Navajo-Churro ram that we purchased from Orion Rising Farm in South Royalton, VT.
+Blaze, our first ram, is a two year old Navajo-Churro ram that we purchased from Orion Rising Farm in South Royalton, VT.
 When we were first looking for eligible bachelors for our ewes, he caught our eye with his beautiful and well-balanced rack.
 After the sheep were shorn in October, we were able to get our hands into the fleece, which contains soft, lofty wool and the correct proportion of wool undercoat and hair topcoat.

 After he was shorn we could also see that Blaze had a nice solid shape and good body conformation.
 He was a perfect gentlemen with our flock, and has an easy temperament when being handled.
 This is an important trait, as offspring will often inherit the disposition traits of their parents.
 Nasty sheep don’t get to stick around; they matriculate to the freezer.